 Here’s how to apply

 box-shadow to the whole box for a simple but nice effect.

 When taking the DIY approach to building a new server, Certbot is a great option for installing secure certificates.
 However, sometimes you can run into problems.
 Here, I review the main recurring issues I’ve encountered and how I fixed them.

-I’ve used Git for many years but it still trips me up.
+I’ve used Git for many years but it can still trip me up.
 At times I’ve worked primarily in a GUI (like Sourcetree or Fork), and other times directly on the command line.
 I’ve worked on projects where I’ve been the sole developer and others where I’m part of a large team.
 Regardless of the tools or context, I’ve learned there are certain need-to-knows.
-Here’s a list of useful Git commands for my reference and yours.
+Here’s a list of useful Git concepts and commands for my reference and yours.

 dialog: a new, easier, standards-based means of rendering a popup or modal dialogue.